danvalero/AzureOSSDBLabs/Azure Database for PostgreSQL Single Server/12 Install and setup PgBouncer connection pooling service for Azure Database for PostgreSQL server Single Server/readme.md

    ![Image0032](Media/image0032.png)

-   The connection must succeed. this connection was made to PgBouncer and not directly tothe database server.
+   The connection must succeed.
+This connection was made to PgBouncer and not directly tothe database server.

    Type **\q** and press **Enter** to quit psql